Yyy11181/Collaboration-Framework-between-Large-and-Small-Models-in-the-Civil-Domain/README.md

 ## Experiment setting

 we use the MacBERT as the SMs, and GPT-4o(gpt-4o-08-06) as the LLMs for the secondary prediction.
 During the fine-tuning of MacBERT, the learning rate is set to 2e-5, with 10 training epochs and a batch size of 16.
 In the testing pahse, we obtain the results from the LLMs via API calls.
-As for the threshold, similar to the prior method, we adopt the threshold is 0.7, achieving an identification efficiency of 65.0% alongside a 33.8% recall rate for error samples, which means a limited recall for few-shot cases.
+Consistent with prior work in criminal field, we maintain the threshold at 0.7, achieving an identification efficiency of 65.0% alongside a 33.8% recall rate for error samples.

 ## Results analysis